encounter12/BotFrameworkExamples/FullSetup/Azure Bot - Getting started.md

 13. Test the bot in Azure portal:

 Azure Portal Home page - Azure Bot Resource - (Settings) Test in Web Chat.
 You should see a message similar to: "Welcome to your bot."
-Type: "find job" phrase we have added on step 10.1
+Type: "find job" phrase we have added on step '10.1.
+Add new trigger (On intent recognized)'.

 You should see a response: "SearchForJobs trigger invoked"

 Voila!

-14. Create a Web HTML client
+14. Create a Bot Web Client (HTML)

 14.1.
 Get Secret Key for Web Chat

-Azure Bot - (Settings) Channels - Web Chat - Default Site - Secret keys - 1st key - Show - Copy the key
+Azure Portal Home Page - Resource Group - Azure Bot resource - (Settings) Channels - Web Chat - Default Site - Secret keys - 1st key - Show - Copy the key

-12. Create a Bot Web cLient

 Paste the copied Web Chat Secret Key as createDirectLie() parameter (see placeholder below)